mickcrosse/mTRF-Toolbox/README.txt

-mTRF Toolbox is a MATLAB TOOLBOX that permits the fast computation of the linear stimulus-response mapping of any sensory system in the forward or backward direction.
-It is suitable for analysing EEG, MEG, ECoG and EMG data.

-The forward model, or temporal response function (TRF), can be interpreted using conventional analysis techniques such as time-frequency and source analysis.
-The TRF can also be used to predict future responses of the system given a new stimulus signal.
-Similarly, the backward model can be used to reconstruct spectrotemporal stimulus information given new response data.
+The mTRF Toolbox is a MATLAB repository that permits the fast computation of the linear stimulus-response mapping of any sensory system in the forward or backward direction.
+It is suitable for analysing multi-channel EEG, MEG, ECoG and EMG data.
+The forward encoding model, or temporal response function (TRF) as it is commonly known, can be used to investigate information processing in neuronal populations using conventional time- frequency and source analysis techniques.
+In addition, TRFs can be used to predict the spectrotemporal dynamics of future neural responses to unseen stimulus sequences.
+Stimulus reconstruction can also be performed using backward decoding models that project the multi-channel population responses back to the dynamics of the causal stimulus signal.
+The mTRF Toolbox facilitates the use of extended continuous stimuli in electrophysiological studies compared to conventional time-locked averaging approaches which require the use of discrete, isolated stimulus events.

-mTRF Toolbox facilitates the use of continuous stimuli in electrophysiological studies as opposed to time-locked averaging techniques which require discrete stimuli.
-This enables examination of how neural systems process more natural and ecologically valid stimuli such as speech, music, motion and contrast.
+This allows researchers to investigate of how neural systems process dynamic environmental signals such as speech, music and motion.

 Table of Contents
 =================